LanaGru/HashtagPerformanceAnalyzer/README.md

 6       luftballonsmitherz   33.400000   0.000000  low-effective
 ```

-Efficiency for hash_tag is defined by the rule:
+The hash_tag efficiency is defined by the following rule:
 ```python
 def _hash_tag_category(like: int, comments: int, posts: int) -> str:
     if like > 1000 and comments > 100 and posts > 10_000: